SPDUK/old-portfolio/README.md

 `hello@world.com` with the password `password`.
 You can modify the seeds in the `/db/seeds.rb` file.

-To give a user admin, currently run `./run rails console` and then enter `User.first.update!(roles: [:site_admin])` Or update the correct user by finding it first if you have multiple test users.
+To give a user admin, run `./run rake promote_admin` Or update the correct user by opening `./run rails console` and finding the correct user(s)

 ---